Aryan152005/Aryan152005/README.md

 [![](https://visitcount.itsvg.in/api?id=Aryan152005&icon=0&color=0)](https://visitcount.itsvg.in)

 # 💫 About Me:
 Welcome to my GitHub profile!
-I'm Aryan Paratakke, a passionate learner pursuing a BTech degree in Computer Science.
-I love coding and believe it's an art that allows me to shape the digital world.
-I'm constantly expanding my knowledge and skills, embracing new technologies, and exploring the endless possibilities of code.
+I'm Aryan Paratakke, enthusiastic AI/ML Engineer and Engineering Student passionate about solving real-world problems through Machine Learning, Computer Vision, and IoT.
+I enjoy taking on projects that make a difference, and I love exploring new technologies.
 Let's connect and learn together in this exciting world of programming!<br>

 ## 🌐 Socials: